WintonCentre/predict-prostate/README.md

 ## Development release

 Run the `publish.sh` script from the main repo.
 This simply rsyncs the resources/public directory to a web server.
+You must have access permissions for the web server.

 ## Updates